 Things To Do

 Sapelo is a state-managed barrier island, the fourth largest in the chain of coastal Georgia islands between the Savannah and St. Marys rivers.
-Accessible only by passenger ferry, Sapelo provides a number of public access recreational and educational opportunities, especially a visit to Hog Hammock the only remaining intact Gullah Geechee community on the coast.
+Accessible only by passenger ferry, Sapelo provides a number of public access recreational and educational opportunities, especially a visit to Hog Hummock the only remaining intact Gullah Geechee community on the coast.
 A tour of Sapelo Island is a highlight for anyone visiting the Georgia coast and not to be missed.

 Sapelo Island National Estuarine Research Reserve